popekim/dev-docs-en/coding-standards/csharp.md

 40. Use `async Task` instead of `async void`.
 The only place where `async void` is allowed is for the event handler.

+41. Do not add `-Async` postfix for `async` methods.

-41. Validate any external data at the boundary and return before passing the data into our functions.
+42. Validate any external data at the boundary and return before passing the data into our functions.
 This means that we assume all data is valid after this point.

-42. Therefore, do not throw any exception from inside non-boundary methods.
+43. Therefore, do not throw any exception from inside non-boundary methods.
 Also, exceptions should be handled at the boundary only.

-43. As an exception to the previous rule, exception throwing is allowed when `switch`-`default` is used to catch missing `enum` handling logic.
+44. As an exception to the previous rule, exception throwing is allowed when `switch`-`default` is used to catch missing `enum` handling logic.
 Still, do not catch this exception

     ```cs
     switch (accountType)